AyalMoran/AyalMoran/README.md

 ###  Who Am I?

-software engineer.
+Software engineer.
 C, C++, and Python.
 What else to say?
-I like real-time systems,
-embedded development,
-and anything audio tbh.
+I like real-time systems, embedded development, and anything audio tbh.

 ---